Available time structures

 TimeStruct.SimpleTimesType

-A simple time structure conisisting of consecutive time periods of varying duration
+A simple time structure consisting of consecutive time periods of varying duration.
+SimpleTimes is always the lowest level in a TimeStruct time structure. if used.

 Example